 Some acrylic paints are just a hint thicker than is ideal for painting the fine details on miniatures.
 First, shake your paint bottle.
 These acrylics definitely separate over time, and shaking will re-mix your paint to the proper portions.

 Once you start applying your paint, if you feel like it’s keeping it’s form on the surface, leaving streaks or globs behind, then it should be thinned (very slightly).
 Take a half-drop of water from your water cup, and mix it into your paint.
-If your paint is still holding its form while you’re mixing it, then add another half-drop, until you notice that the paint acts more like milk than like ketchup.
+If your paint is still holding its form while you’re mixing it, then add another half-drop, until you notice that the paint acts more like heavy cream than like ketchup.

 Use Only the First Third of your Brush